glowkeeper/Markdown-with-References/README.md

 The tools you'll need:

 1. A Markdown Editor.
-[Scrivener](https://www.literatureandlatte.com/scrivener.php) is great for breaking big documents into smaller, more manageable, sections.
-I format my Scrivener documents as Markdown using the [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) package - here are [instructions for setting that up](http://thaddeushunt.com/tips-setting-up-scrivener-to-compile-multimarkdown/).
+[Scrivener](https://www.literatureandlatte.com/scrivener.php) for large documents.
 For shorter works, I use the fuss free [Sublime Text](https://www.sublimetext.com/) editor together with the [Markdown Editing](https://github.com/SublimeText-Markdown/MarkdownEditing) package.
-2. A reference manager that can output [BibTeX](http://www.bibtex.org/).
+2. A citations manager that can output [BibTeX](http://www.bibtex.org/).
 I use [Zotero](https://www.zotero.org/), which works best with [Firefox](https://www.mozilla.org/en-GB/firefox/new/) and [Firefox's Zotero plugin](https://download.zotero.org/extension/zotero-4.0.29.10.xpi).
 Additionally, I use Zotero's [Better BibText](https://github.com/retorquere/zotero-better-bibtex) plugin, primarily because that helps avoid citation key clashes.
-3. Install the swiss army knife of text formatting tools - [Pandoc](http://pandoc.org/).
-Pandoc is a fabulous, if somewhat complex, tool.
+3. [Pandoc](http://pandoc.org/) - the swiss army knife of text formatting tools.
+It's a fabulous, if somewhat complex, tool.
 You can get it to produce just about anything - PDFs, Word documents, and it can even turn Markdown into beautiful [reveal.js](https://github.com/hakimel/reveal.js/) inspired presentations.
-I won't document such uses here, but if you want to do such things, here's a link to the [documentation](http://pandoc.org/README.html).
+I won't document such uses here, but if you want to do such things, I've written a [script](https://github.com/glowkeeper/pandoc-build) that can create those presentations.
+You may also wish to read Pandoc's [documentation](http://pandoc.org/README.html).
 4. A [Citation Style Language](http://citationstyles.org/) (CSL) file that matches the citation style you need.
 The [Zotero Style Repository](https://www.zotero.org/styles) has many such files.
 I often have to produce IEEE citations, for which I use the file [IEEE with URL](https://www.zotero.org/styles/ieee-with-url).
 5. A LaTex processor.
 The [BasicTex](http://www.tug.org/mactex/morepackages.html) package will suffice.

 ### Configuration